DCWebApps/wp-jekyll-geeko/readme.txt

 = Does this theme support any plugins? =

-wp-jekyll includes support for Infinite Scroll in Jetpack.
+wp-jekyll-geeko includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.1 - Aug 08 2020 =
+* Initial geekofication

 = 1.0 - May 12 2015 =
 * Initial release